 To view weekend ministry schedules for all ministries, visit the ministry schedule log-in page.
 These schedules are password protected.
 If you have trouble accessing information or you’ve forgotten your password, contact the Parish Office, 614-451-4290.

 Contact: Fr.
 Tony Davis, email@example.com, 614-451-4290, ext.
 103

-In March 2015, Fr.
-Droll will provide Altar Server training sessions for students interested in becoming servers.
+Fr.
+Davis will provide Altar Server training sessions for students interested in becoming servers.
 Upcoming training dates for Winter 2015 will be announced.

 Extraordinary Ministers of Holy Communion